lubuntu-team/manual/source/3/3.2/3.2.6/desktop_notifications.rst

 How to Launch
 -------------
-To launch Notifications from the menu :menuselection:`Preferences --> LXQt settings --> Desktop Notifications`.
+To launch Notifications from the menu :menuselection:`LXQt settings --> Notifications`.
 The icon for Notifications looks like a ! in a chat bubble.
 You can also launch Desktop Notifications from left clicking on the docked notifications tray icon and :menuselection:`Options`.
 To launch Notifications from the command line run

 .. code::